bobwise/lorem-ism/README.md

-# ✨ spark-starter-react `kitchen-sink`
+# ✨ spark-starter-react
 This is a boilerplate repository for developing with Spark React components.

-This repository includes the Spark Design System assets, all required dependencies, and a page that includes all Spark components in action.
+This repository includes the Spark Design System assets and all required dependencies.
+Follow the steps below to get started.

 ## Setup